Course Additions and Withdrawals

 - Office of Financial Aid – If the student still wishes to withdraw, the next step is to contact the Office of Financial Aid to see how the withdrawal will affect current and future financial aid awards.

-- If after speaking with the ARC and financial aid staff the student makes a final decision to withdraw from school completely, the student should return the Withdrawal Form to the Office of the Registrar.
+- If after speaking with the ARC and financial aid staff the student makes a final decision to withdraw from school completely, the student should complete the Withdrawal Form.

 Military Withdrawals - National Emergencies